furkanyesiler/setlist_id/README.md

 We use 10 concerts (14.3 hours) as a separate development set to for hyperparameter tuning, and to train a classifier for the match revision step.
 The references for the development set include 180 songs.
 The remaining 65 concerts (85.2 hours) and the related reference set is used for the main results.
 The total number of annotated segments for the evaluation set is 1,138, with a duration of 80.6 hours.

+The pre-extracted features and the metadata are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### 1.1 - Downloading the dataset

 Currently, the data is hosted on a Google Drive folder.
 You can download it using Python as follows: